terdia/HeadFirstDesignPatternsPHP/src/Strategy/doc.md

     $duck->display();
     $duck->swim();

-   // model duck don't know how to fly a creation
+   // model duck don't know how to fly at creation
     $model = new ModelDuck();
     $model->fly();
     $model->quack();